trokhymovych/KI_multilingual_training/README.md

    python modules/data_collection.py -l $i -m test -f1 0 -f2 1 -n 100000 -uc 1 -p full_test
 done
 ```

-All collected data can be found here: .... (to be added)......
+The sample for collected data can be found here: .....link......

-ToDo: add details of how to collect the data without cluster.
+Full data will be released soon.

 #### 2. Initial processing:
 Having the data for each language, the next step is preparing it for training.